jimmyko360/jeopardy-mvp/README.md

-# jeopardy-mvp
+# Trivia Game Show
-A fully playable Jeopardy game with built-in categories and a tribute to our friend Alex, deployed at http://most-venerable-program.herokuapp.com/
+A fully playable Jeopardy-inspired game complete with a database of categories and a tribute to our friend Alex, deployed at http://most-venerable-program.herokuapp.com/